 In general, you’ll be able to visit EU countries, visa-free for up to 90 days within a 180-day period.
 Different rules apply to Bulgaria, Croatia, Cyprus and Romania.
 If you visit these countries, visits to other EU countries will not count towards the 90-day total.

 If your trip within the EU extends beyond 90 days within a 180-day period, you might need a visa or permit.
 Check each country’s travel advice via gov.uk for more information.

 It’s expected that from 2022 a visa waiver will also need to be bought under the European Travel Information and Authorization System (Etias).
 We’ll update this information when we know more.

 Travelling to Europe with pets

-To make sure you can travel with your pet after Brexit, you should start to prepare at least four months before your travel date by visiting your vet for advice.
+To make sure you can travel to the EU with your pet, you should start to prepare at least one month before your travel date by visiting your vet for advice.

-Pet owners need to complete the following steps before travel:
+Pet owners will need to complete the following steps before travel:

 – Make sure your pet’s rabies vaccination is up to date

 – Get an animal health certificate, signed by an official vet

 If travelling to Finland, Ireland, Northern Ireland or Malta, dogs will need to have tapeworm treatment.